jrdngr/pngme_book/src/chapter_3.md

 As usual, you can refer to the [PNG file structure spec](http://www.libpng.org/pub/png/spec/1.2/PNG-Structure.html) to make sure you're doing it right.
 If you're tired of reading that page, this is the last time you'll have to do it.

+When you're done with this chapter, you'll have a nice little library that does everything you need to implement your command line program.
+This is also the last chapter with unit tests.
+It's all downhill from here!

 ## Assignment
 Using the [PNG file structure spec](http://www.libpng.org/pub/png/spec/1.2/PNG-Structure.html), implement PNG files.